Skip to main content

 What is the main difference between Cursor and Figma Make?

-Cursor focuses on full ide with ai-native features while Figma Make highlights prompt-to-ui generation — describe your app idea in text and get a complete layout with components and interactions.
+Cursor focuses on agent mode: autonomous multi-file editing with terminal access while Figma Make highlights prompt-to-ui generation, describe your app idea in text and get a complete layout with components and interactions.
 Both target vibe coding workflows, but their onboarding, AI depth, and pricing models feel different.

 Which tool is better for speed and flow?